Yunus Social Business: Yunus Corporate Innovation

-Yunus Corporate Innovation projects

 Some of the projects that Yunus Corporate Innovation has worked on include: the Fight for Access Accelerator Accelerator with Reckitt; the FLANE Accelerator for Female Entrepreneurship with Vodafone Institute; MAN Truck & Bus Impact Accelerator; the zero-waste social-business joint-venture Vishuddh with Cofresco of Melitta Group; the social-procurement initiative Micro Hub with IKEA Social Entrepreneurship; the social-procurement social-business joint-venture Campo Vivo with McCain.

-Social intrapreneurship research: Business as Unusual

-Yunus Corporate Innovation has conducted qualitative and quantitative research into the business benefits of social intrapreneurship in collaboration with the World Economic Forum’s Schwab Foundation for Social Entrepreneurship, Porticus, INSEAD and HEC Paris.
-These include ‘Business as Unusual: How Social Intrapreneurs Can Turn Companies Into A Force For Good,’ ‘Business as Unusual: The Playbook for Designing Social Intrapreneurship Programmes’ and ‘Business as Unusual: Making the Case for Social Intrapreneurship.'
+Yunus Corporate Innovation has conducted qualitative and quantitative research into the business benefits of social intrapreneurship in collaboration with the World Economic Forum's Schwab Foundation for Social Entrepreneurship, Porticus, INSEAD and HEC Paris.
+These include "Business as Unusual: How Social Intrapreneurs Can Turn Companies Into A Force For Good", "Business as Unusual: The Playbook for Designing Social Intrapreneurship Programmes" and "Business as Unusual: Making the Case for Social Intrapreneurship".

-Social procurement research

 Yunus Corporate Innovation has conducted research into the business benefits of social procurement in collaboration with SAP and BCG.
-These include ‘The Social Procurement Manual’ and ‘A $500 Billion Market Opportunity for Real Impact at Scale.’
+These include "The Social Procurement Manual" and "A $500 Billion Market Opportunity for Real Impact at Scale".

-Country offices

-YSB is active in 6 countries with local offices in 5 including Brazil, Colombia, India, Kenya and Uganda.

-YSB Brazil

-In March 2013, YSB Brazil was launched to spread the social business concept throughout Brazil, with Rio officially declared a ‘Social Business City’.
-Yunus Negocios Sociais Brasil, as it is locally known, ran three cycles of accelerator programs in São Paulo and Rio in 2014.

-YSB Colombia

-YSB Colombia was created in 2011 originally as Grameen Caldas and officially became YSB Colombia in 2013.
-It currently manages a portfolio of 3 social businesses to date, including a joint venture with potato giant McCain.

-YSB India

-YSB India was launched in 2011 in Mumbai, and 7 social businesses have received financing to date.

-YSB Uganda

-In partnership with the African Development Bank, YSB Uganda began operations in November 2013, and the first local social businesses were supported in 2014.

-Associated Countries

-YSB has previously been active in Albania, Tunisia and Haiti.
-These associated offices continue to operate, however YSB is no longer actively investing in these geographies.